How to grow castor oil plant

-Ricinus, the castor oil plant, brings exotic structure to gardens in summer with its dramatic foliage.
+Ricinus communis, the castor oil plant or castor bean plant, brings exotic structure to gardens in summer with its dramatic foliage.
 The bold, glossy palmate leaves, reddish-purple in colour, are the main attraction.
 It looks great teamed with hot coloured plants and contrasting foliage in an exotic or jungle-style border.

 A native of tropical climates, ricinus is usually grown as an annual in the UK and suits both containers and borders.

 Take a look at our handy ricinus Grow Guide.

 Grow in containers in free draining, soil-based compost in full sun, or in a well-drained sunny border.
 Plants grown on poorer soils tend to produce more flowers and the foliage is less abundant.

 How to plant castor oil plant

 Please note, castor oil seeds are poisonous, so wear gloves when handling.
 Castor beans must be sown early in the year, and ideally soaked for a few hours beforehand.
 Fill individual pots with peat-free seed compost, sow the castor bean seeds and place in a heated propagator to germinate.
 Castor seeds need 15 to 20°C and should germinate in two to six weeks.
 Pot on when seedlings are large enough to handle and move outdoors or plant up into containers or borders when all danger of frost has passed.